juicytheduce/Pymatic_Group_Projects/README.md

 3. In the dropdown menu under "open with" select GitHub.dev
 4. Install the Jupiter extension for the VS code web-app
 5. Once installed it should render the file like it does in Anaconda/Jupiter
-6. To run the code in the file select a compiler
+6. To run the code click "select a compiler"
+7. At the bottom click on "connect to codespace"
+8. After that you should be able to run the python code locally in GitHub